 How long can we keep our teams intact?
 How long can we stave off deep cuts?
 How long can we go before we have to cut long-term investment for short-term survival?
 How long can we limp by before things return to “normal?”
-These questions will undoubtedly follow us for many months to come.

 Some small birds and mammals can literally only go a day without food.
 Human beings, we can last up to three weeks.
 Gandhi famously survived 21 days of voluntary starvation.
 Some reptiles can survive up to two years without food.
 However, the record holder in the animal kingdom, the Usain Bolt of deprivation if you will, is the European eel, which survived 1549 days without food.
 For those math-disinclined, that’s over four years without a single morsel to eat.